smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 );

 INSERT INTO #CheckDemo (ID, MyField)
-VALUES (1, NULL); -- accepted because the predicate is UNKNOWN
+VALUES (1, NULL); -- accepted because the predicate is unknown

 SELECT * FROM #CheckDemo;
 ```